 As a new water supply, the Richmond West well system must complete the regulatory lead testing as per O. Reg 170/03 Sch 15.1.
+This system is required to have 2 sets of winter and summer lead testing before relief from yearly sampling can be requested.

 In March of 2020, as a result of the COVID-19 pandemic, all in-home lead sampling was suspended in order to protect both the homeowner and our employees.
-Since the MECP lead sampling requires water operators to enter the resident's home to conduct testing, the City of Ottawa applied for and received relief for both the winter and summer rounds of lead sampling in 2020.
+Since the MECP lead sampling requires water operators to enter the resident's home to conduct testing, the City of Ottawa applied for and received relief for both the winter and summer rounds of lead sampling in 2020, 2021 & 2022.
+The second set of yearly sampling resumed in January 2023.